-1. Executive Committee.
+- 1. Executive Committee.
 The Board shall appoint an Executive Committee.
 The Chairman shall be ex officio the Chairman thereof, unless the Board shall appoint another member as Chairman.
 The Executive Committee shall be composed of members of the Board, and shall at all times be subject to its control.
-The Executive Committee shall have all the authority of the Board, except with respect to:

-(a) The approval of any action which also requires Shareholders' approval;

-(b) The filling of vacancies on the Board or on any committee;

-(c) The fixing of compensation of the Directors for serving on the Board or on any committee;

-(d) The amendment or repeal of bylaws or the adoption of new bylaws;

-(e) The amendment or repeal of any resolution of the Board which by its express terms is not so amendable or repealable;

-(f) A distribution to the Shareholders; and

-$(\ensuremath{\mathsf{g}})$ The appointment of other committees of the Board or the members thereof.

-2. Audit Committee.
+The Executive Committee shall have all the authority of the Board, except with respect to: - (a) The approval of any action which also requires Shareholders' approval; - (b) The filling of vacancies on the Board or on any committee; - (c) The fixing of compensation of the Directors for serving on the Board or on any committee; $% \left( 1\right) =\left( 1\right) +\left( 1$ - (d) The amendment or repeal of bylaws or the adoption of new bylaws; - (e) The amendment or repeal of any resolution of the Board which by its express terms is not so amendable or repealable; - (f) A distribution to the Shareholders; and - $\ensuremath{\left( g \right)}$ The appointment of other committees of the Board or the members thereof. - 2.
+Audit Committee.
 The Board shall appoint an Audit Committee comprised solely of Directors who are neither officers nor employees of the Corporation and who are free from any relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment as committee members.
-The Audit Committee shall review and make recommendations to the Board with respect to:

-(a) The engagement of an independent accounting firm to audit the Corporation's financial statements and the terms of such engagement;
+The Audit Committee shall review and make recommendations to the Board with respect to: - (a) The engagement of an independent accounting firm to audit the Corporation's financial statements and the terms of such engagement; $\$

-(b) The policies and procedures for maintaining the Corporation's books and records and for furnishing appropriate information to the independent auditor;

-(c) The evaluation and implementation of any recommendations made by the independent auditor;

-(d) The adequacy of the Corporation's internal audit controls and related personnel; and such powers and authorities as it shall see fit, and all such committees shall at all times be subject to its control.
+- (c) The evaluation and implementation of any recommendations made by the independent auditor; - (d) The adequacy of the Corporation's internal audit controls and related personnel; and $% \left( 1\right) =\left( 1\right) \left( 1\right)$ - (e) Such other matters relating to the Corporation's financial affairs and accounts as the Committee deems desirable. - 3.
+Other Committees.
+The Board may appoint such other committees of its members as it shall deem desirable, and, within the limitations specified for the Executive Committee, may vest such committees with such powers and authorities as it shall see fit, and all such committees shall at all times be subject to its control.

-(e) Such other matters relating to the Corporation's financial affairs and accounts as the Committee deems desirable.

-3. Other Committees.
-The Board may appoint such other committees of its members as it shall deem desirable, and, within the limitations specified for the Executive Committee, may vest such committees with

-4. Notice of Meetings.
-Notice of each meeting of any committee of the Board shall be given to each member of such committee, and the giving of such notice shall be subject to the same requirements as the giving of notice of meetings of the Board, unless the Board shall establish different requirements for the giving of notice of committee meetings.

-5. Conduct of Meetings.
+- 4. Notice of Meetings.
+Notice of each meeting of any committee of the Board shall be given to each member of such committee, and the giving of such notice shall be subject to the same requirements as the giving of notice of meetings of the Board, unless the Board shall establish different requirements for the giving of notice of committee meetings. - 5.
+Conduct of Meetings.
 The provisions of these bylaws with respect to the conduct of meetings of the Board shall govern the conduct of committee meetings.
 Written minutes shall be kept of all committee meetings.